-Currently, Arkansas (after 1998), California, Iowa, Maine, Minnesota, Montana, Oregon, South Carolina and Wisconsin (after 1998) provide some type of indexing.
-Seven states (California, Iowa, Maine, Oregon, South Carolina, Minnesota, Montana and Nebraska) have statutory provision for automatic adjustment of tax brackets, personal exemption or standard deductions to the rate of inflation.
-The states of Michigan, Ohio and Nebraska index the personal exemption amounts only.
+Currently, 14 states provide some type of indexing.
+Arkansas (after 1998), California, Idaho, Iowa, Maine, Minnesota, Montana, Oregon, South Carolina, Vermont and Wisconsin (after 1998) have statutory provision for automatic adjustment of tax brackets, personal exemption or standard deductions to the rate of inflation.
+Michigan, Ohio and Nebraska index the personal exemption amounts only.